MILFOIL

 MILFOIL HARVESTING TRIPS

-This chart shows how many trips were taken each year (again broken into quarters), with the total for each season shown in the right-hand column.
-The average for the past six years is just over 23 harvest trips per year
+This chart shows how many trips were taken each year (broken into quarters), with the total for each season shown in the right-hand column.
+The average for the first six years is 23.

-You can see that 2015 did have more trips than average but nowhere near double the number.
-(For trips alone to account for the spike in harvest, we would have needed to take more than 51 trips.)
-Since 2015 we seem to have returned to average numbers of trips with this year continuing that trend, but the harvest has dropped off precipitously in recent years as shown in chart 1.
-It wasn’t that we took a lot fewer trips to dig up milfoil.
-Could it be that less milfoil is actually growing in Mascoma Lake?
+In 2015, when the number of harvested plants was highest, there have more trips than average, but not enough to explain the larger harvest.
+(For trips alone to account for the spike in harvest that year, we would have needed to take more than 51 trips.)
+Since 2015 we seem to have returned to average numbers of trips but the harvest has dropped off precipitously in recent years as shown in the Harvest chart.
+In other words, we’ve kept looking as hard as before, but we find many fewer plants.

 MILFOIL PLANT INTENSITY 2012-2020